X / TwitterBy Laura Cairns·7 min read·March 2, 2026

 Tagging the original poster ("@[Name] — curious what your take is on [specific angle you raised]") increases the chance of a direct response, which dramatically boosts reply visibility.
 A sub-thread between two accounts in a high-traffic post can ride the wave for 48+ hours.

-The Three Types of Reply That Drive Followers
+What Are The Three Types of Reply That Drive Followers?

 Not every reply will go viral, but these three formats consistently outperform generic engagement: